yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-label/02-using-text-utilities/README.md

  //
  //////////////////////////////////////////////////////////////////////////////
 -->
-# 02 Using Text Utilities - Label Style Implementation Tutorial
+# 02 Using Text Utilities - Tutorial: Label Style Implementation

 # Using text utilities